EasilyBoredEngineer/ebe_ble_server/README.md

 Inspired by a private repository created by @syssi, as well as @jesse_rocks esp32_controller.

-Conducted as a component of an APNIC Foundation grant designed to improve telecommunications to a small indigenous community in Australia.
+Conducted as a component of an APNIC Foundation grant designed to improve telecommunications to a small Indigenous Community the Vic Daly Region of the Northern Territory, in Australia.

 Lots more work required to make it more adaptable.